The Amalfi Coast in Italy is definitely Europe’s most scenic and dramatic stretch of coastline!

 Day 1.
 Amalfi

 Arrival in Amalfi.
 Short visit to the town centre and maybe a swim to wash off the tiredness of the journey.
-Your hotel is in the heart of the town.
+Overnight in Amalfi.

 Day 2.
 Amalfi - Pontone - Amalfi